flyingunicorn222/midnight/docs/README.md

 ### What is `telebroker_bot`?

-[Telebroker_bot](http://t.me/telebroker_bot) is a bot for [Telegram](http://t.me) that can transform messages into interface commands on [1Broker.com](https://1broker.com/?r=11468) website.
+[Telebroker_bot](http://t.me/telebroker_bot) is a bot for [Telegram](http://t.me) that can transform text messages into commands on [1Broker.com](https://1broker.com/?r=11468) website.

 <!--![screenshot](http://blog.evanyou.me/images/vue-component.png)-->

-There are many cool features provided by `telebroker_bot`:
+There are many cool features provided by `@telebroker_bot`:

-- Open and Close trades;
+- Open and cancel orders
-- Create and Cancel orders;
+- Close one or multiple Positions at once
 - Notification when a Position is Open
 - Notification when a Position is Closed
-- Update Stop Loss and Take Profit values;
+- Easily Update Stop Loss or Take Profit value
-- Estimate of Stop Loss and Take Profit values
+- Estimate Loss and Profit for positions
-- Set customisable Trailing Stops;
+- Customisable Trailing Stops
-- Modify or Close multiple Positions at the same time
-- Ability to work on group chats allowing traders to share ideas and trades in real time;
+- Also work on group chats allowing traders to share trades and ideas in real time
-- Execute any many command really fast, at the speed of a message;
+- Manage positions really fast, at the speed of a message! from any device!!
-- Works on all platforms for Desktop and Mobile
+- Works on all modern Desktop and Mobile platforms

-In a nutshell, the combination of 1Broker and `telebroker_bot` gives you a modern, flexible and extremely powerful platform to manage your trades.
+In a nutshell, the combination of [1Broker.com](https://1broker.com/?r=11468) and [@telebroker_bot](http://t.me/telebroker_bot) gives you a modern, flexible and extremely powerful platform to manage your trades.

 ### What is 1Broker?